Web Accessibility

 Use different textures and patterns for better contrast

 For elements that require emphasis, try using textures instead of multiple colors.
 For instance, graphs and charts might complicate things for color-blind users.
-In such a situation, it’s wiser to use color contrasting patterns.
-The depth of contrast helps users with certain types of color blindness see things more clearly.
+In such a situation, it’s wiser to use color-contrasting patterns.
+The depth of contrast ratio helps users with certain types of color blindness see things more clearly.

 It would be best not to rely on a palette of color alone to deliver a message.
 Think of a stop sign.
 The red signals us to stop, but what if we couldn’t see the color red in that stop sign?
 The shape and context of a stop sign distinguish it from other signs and make its intention known.
 This specific shape sets it apart from a sign telling you to yield.
 Aside from helping with color-blind issues, this helps to minimize confusion.

-Be careful with contrasting colors and hues for people dealing with color blindness
+Be careful with contrasting colors and hues for people dealing with red-green or blue-yellow color blindness.

 Black and white are suitable for contrast, but so are colors.
 Using various contrasting colors and hues in your design can make it viewable by people with or without color-blind deficiencies.
 By playing with the brightness and saturation of the colors, you can adjust how others see the content.
 These little tweaks allow better viewability.